 Interest rates are tricky.
 And they’re what ends up costing you so much in the long run.

 Try to transfer your balances to a lower-rate card.
-Or, you can use company like SoFi to lower your interest rate for you.
+Or, you can use company like Credible to lower your interest rate for you.
 Credible matches you with a new loan with a lower interest rate.

 Just by lowering your interest rate, you’ll save thousands over the course of your loan.
-So just because you can’t afford to pay off the balance completely, don’t settle for a high APR.
+And according to their research, Credible users save an average of $18,886 over the life of their loan.

-(If you need more info on SoFi, you can read our SoFi review here)
+(If you need more info on Credible, you can read our Credible review here)

 13. Find Like Minded Friends